MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 1. Open Microsoft Edge.

-2. In the address bar, enter **login.microsoft.com**.
+2. In the address bar, enter **https://login.microsoft.com**.

-3. Sign in as **sara@WWLxZZZZZ.onmicrosoft.com**, (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+3. Sign in as **sara@WWLxZZZZZ.onmicrosoft.com**, (where ZZZZZZ is your unique tenant ID provided by your ALH)
 4. Enter the temporary password you set in the previous task.

 5. You are now prompted to Update your password.
 In the Current password field, enter the temporary password from the previous task.

 6. In the New password field, enter a new password, confirm the password, then select **Sign in**.
+Make note of your new password as you will need it for the subsequent lab exercise on SSPR.

 7. You should now be successfully signed-in to Microsoft 365.